U.S. airlines threaten to ban passengers who refuse to wear masks

-U.S. airline passengers who refuse to wear facial coverings during the novel coronavirus pandemic could have their flying privileges revoked, the industry's main lobby group said on Monday.
+U.S. airline passengers who refuse to wear face coverings during the novel coronavirus pandemic could have their flying privileges revoked under tougher enforcement policies, the industry's main lobby group said on Monday.
 Major U.S. airlines may prevent anyone not wearing a mask from boarding and provide the coverings to passengers who have none.
-Once on board, however, flight attendants have little power to enforce the policy if passengers remove their masks.
+Once on board, however, flight attendants have had little power over passengers who remove the face covering.

-Carriers with the policy include Alaska Airlines, American Airlines, Delta Air Lines, Hawaiian Airlines, JetBlue Airways, Southwest Airlines and United Airlines, Airlines for America said in a statement.
+Carriers with the stricter policy include Alaska Airlines , American Airlines, Delta Air Lines, Hawaiian Airlines, JetBlue Airways, Southwest Airlines and United Airlines, Airlines for America said in a statement.
 The airlines will clearly inform passengers about their individual policies on face coverings before flying, followed by an announcement with specific details onboard, it said.

 ALSO READ